Image of God (Imago Dei)

 • Ebeling, Gerhard.
 1989.
 Disputatio de homine.
 3. Die theologische Definition des Menschen.
 Kommentar zu These 20–40.
 Tübingen: Mohr Siebeck.

 • Gunton, Colin.
 1998.
-The Triune Creator.
-A Historical and Systematic Study.
+The Triune Creator: A Historical and Systematic Study.
 Edinburgh: Edinburgh University Press.

 • Hefner, Philip J. 1993.
-The Human Factor.
-Evolution, Culture, and Religion.
+The Human Factor: Evolution, Culture, and Religion.
 Minneapolis: Fortress Press.

 • Hendel, Ronals.
 1997.
-‘Aniconism and Anthropomorphism in Ancient Israel’, in The Image and the Book.
-Iconic Cults, Aniconism, and the Rise of Book Religion in Israel and the Ancient Near East.
+‘Aniconism and Anthropomorphism in Ancient Israel’, in The Image and the Book: Iconic Cults, Aniconism, and the Rise of Book Religion in Israel and the Ancient Near East.
 Edited by Karel van der Toorn.
 Leuven: Peeters, 205–228.

 • Henriksen, Jan-Olav.
 2020.
-‘Embodied, Relational, Desiring, Vulnerable.
-Reconsidering Imago Dei’, Neue Zeitschrift Für Systematische Theologie Und Religionsphilosophie 62, no. 3: 267–294.
+‘Embodied, Relational, Desiring, Vulnerable: Reconsidering Imago Dei’, Neue Zeitschrift Für Systematische Theologie Und Religionsphilosophie 62, no. 3: 267–294.

 • Herder, Johann Gottfried.
 1965a.
-‘Ideen zur Philosophie der Geschichte der Menschheit.
-Band 1’, in Berlin.
+Ideen zur Philosophie der Geschichte der Menschheit.
+Volume 1.
 Edited by Heinz Stolpe.
-Weimar: Aufbau Verlag.
+Berlin: Aufbau Verlag.

 • Herring, Stephen L. 2013.
-Divine Substitution.
-Humanity as the Manifestation of Deity in the Hebrew Bible and the Ancient Near East.
+Divine Substitution: Humanity as the Manifestation of Deity in the Hebrew Bible and the Ancient Near East.
 Göttingen: Vandenhoeck & Ruprecht.

 • Jacobsen, Anders-Christian.
 2006.
 ‘The Constitution of Man According to Irenaeus and Origen’, in Körper Und Seele, Aspekte Spätantiker Anthropologie.
 Edited by Barbara Feichtinger, Stephen Lake, and Helmut Seng.
-Berlin: Walter de Gruyter, 67–94.
+Berlin: de Gruyter, 67–94.

 • Janowski, Bernd.
 2004.
 ‘Die lebendige Statue Gottes.
 Zur Anthropologie der priesterlichen Urgeschichte’, in Gott und Mensch Im Dialog.
 New York: Germany: De Gruyter, 181–214.

 • Jenson, Robert W. 1999.
 Systematic Theology.
-Volume 2.
-The Works of God.
+Volume 2: The Works of God.
 New York: Oxford University Press.

 • Kany, Roland.
 2007.
 Augustins Trinitätsdenken.
-Bilanz, Kritik und Weiterführung der modernen Forschung zu `De trinitate’.
+Bilanz, Kritik und Weiterführung der modernen Forschung zu ‘De trinitate’.
 Studien und Texte zu Antike und Christentum / Studies and Texts in Antiquity and Christianity 22.
 Tübingen: Mohr Siebeck.

 • Kooten, Geurt Hendrik van.
 2008.
-Paul’s Anthropology in Context.
-The Image of God, Assimilation to God, and Tripartite Man in Ancient Judaism, Ancient Philosophy and Early Christianity.
+Paul’s Anthropology in Context: The Image of God, Assimilation to God, and Tripartite Man in Ancient Judaism, Ancient Philosophy and Early Christianity.
 Tübingen: Mohr Siebeck.

 • Lane, Anthony.
 2009.
 ‘Anthropology’, in The Calvin Handbook.
 Edited by Herman J. Selderhuis.
 Grand Rapids, MI/Cambridge, UK: Eerdmans, 275–288.